 What is the TFL Painting Challenge

-They can see what they have achieved, compare it to what other people have managed, including professional figure painters, and generally spur themselves on in a light-hearted way to increase their painting/modelling output during 2017.
-Those that took part in the 2016, 2015 or 2014 challenges can also try and beat their previous scores.
+They can see what they have achieved, compare it to what other people have managed, including professional figure painters, and generally spur themselves on in a light-hearted way to increase their painting/modelling output during 2018.
+Those that took part in the previous four years' challenges can also try and beat their previous scores.

 The TFLPC is not intended as a competition between participants, but rather as an encouragement to self-improvement.
 The non-competitive nature of the exercise is also why it hasn’t been labelled a competition or challenge.

 The system that follows has been cobbled together to provide a straightforward means of allowing the campaign to develop.
 It doesn’t cover all eventualities.
 It's deliberately vague and full of broad sweeping generalisations.
 If you want to join in but have something that doesn’t fit the classifications, flag it with the co-ordinator and/or the TFL group and we’ll work it out.

 All participants will note that the campaign relies on the honour system.
 It’s not designed to withstand corruption by gaming the scoring.
 It is assumed that all targets stated and achievements recorded are as presented.

 Next year, 2019, people will be able to compare what they've achieved year-on-year.

 Just e-mail the co-ordinator at firstname.lastname@example.org with your name.
 You'll then be added to the list of participants.
 Simple!